 To check an answer given previously or on another page, you have to waste some time searching for it.

-JEE Main 2018 Computer Based Test (Online): It is an exam which is attempted using a computer and a mouse.
-It will be conducted on April 15 and 16, 2018.
+JEE Main 2019 Computer Based Test (Online): It is an exam which is attempted using a computer and a mouse.
+It will be conducted tentatively in the third week of April 2019.

 Changing the answers in an online exam is easy.
 You can review and edit your answers at any point of the examination.